How to Visit Iquitos and the Amazon Rainforest (Full guide!)

 When is the best time of year to visit the Amazon Rainforest?

 The best time of year to visit the Amazon Rainforest is during the dry season, which is typically between July to December.
-The temperatures will be slightly warmer, but you’ll also be more dry.
+The temperatures will be slightly warmer, but it’ll also be more dry.
 If it does rain on your trip, though, don’t be bummed.
 It’s a once-in-a-lifetime experience to watch it rain in the rainforest!

 Should you stay in a jungle lodge or take a river cruise when visiting the Amazon Rainforest?